shi-vani/Finding-Cabs-nearby-using-GCD-/README.md

 Now, compile the code(using cmd : g++ file_name.cpp) and run it(using cmd : ./a.out /home/gfg/customers.json) with passing file name customers.json along with proper location(e.g. /home/gfg/customers.json).

 A file named answers.json will be created on the same location where code and customers.json file is existing

+# Great Circle Formula
+The great circle formula is given as follows:

+d = rcos-1[cos a cos b cos(x-y) + sin a sin b]

+where,

+r depicts the earth’s radius,

+a and b depict the latitude

+while the longitudes are depicted by x and y.